clomads/things-masterlist/README.md

 ## The Master List

-Each folder in this repo represents a design/project and will have a `.F3D` export from Fusion 360 alongside `STL` / `3MF` files ready to be sliced.
+Each folder in this repo represents a design/project.

+If there's is a 3D model , it will have a `.F3D` export from Fusion 360 alongside `STL` / `3MF` files ready to be sliced.

+If there is a PCB, I will link to the original project in EasyEDA and I will also try to provide an export for KiCad

-I haven gotten better at building parametric when it makes sense or at least building in an order that prevents breaks with changes, but older designs and many new designs are hella messy.
+I haven gotten better at designing my models parametricly when it makes sense or at least building in an order that prevents breaks with changes, but older designs and many new designs are hella messy.
 Feel free to contact me if you'd like help making modifications to a specific design.

 ## Notes about this repo